 5. Injury or Trauma

-Injuries like sprains, strains, or fractures can cause temporary or long-term changes in a dog’s gait.
-If cobbing appears suddenly after an injury, it’s essential to seek veterinary care to assess the extent of the injury and prevent further complications.
+Injuries or trauma to a dog’s legs or hips can lead to a compensatory gait, such as cobbing.
+A dog may adjust their walk to avoid putting pressure on an injured area, leading to a wider stance.
+If cobbing occurs suddenly after an injury, it’s important to seek veterinary care to assess the extent of the injury and prevent further complications.

 How to Identify Cobbing in Dogs